 An epidemic of finch trichomonosis occurred throughout much of Great Britain in 2006 and 2007, and the disease has continued to cause large-scale mortality of finches in subsequent years.
-The number of outbreaks typically peaks in the late summer to autumn months, although they occur throughout the year.
+Whilst there was a marked seasonal peak during the late summer to autumn months in the first few years following emergence, incidents now occur throughout the year.